s4ichi/http-signal-proxy/README.md

-# http-signal
+# http-signal-proxy

-http-signal is the tiny process to expose a process that traps unix signals to http.
+http-signal-proxy is the tiny process that proxies the signal received at http to the backend process.

 ## Installation
-See https://github.com/everysick/http-signal/releases to install binary.
+See https://github.com/s4ichi/http-signal/releases to install binary.

 ## Usage